-All applications that pass threshold will be reviewed for Activity eligibility.
+All applications will be reviewed for Activity eligibility.
 Activities that do not meet program eligibility will be disqualified.

-1. Competitive Applications
+1. Competitive applications

 Competitive applications that pass threshold and eligibility will be scored according to the evaluation criteria outlined in the application under the Readiness Section.
 Scores include two components: